Cyber security analysts help to protect an organisation by employing a range of technologies and processes to prevent, detect and manage cyber threats

 - a good working knowledge of various security technologies such as network and application firewalls, host intrusion prevention and anti-virus

 - analytical and problem-solving skills to identify and assess risks, threats, patterns and trends

-- teamworking skills in order to collaborate with team members and clients
+- teamworking skills for collaborating with team members and clients

 - verbal communication skills, including presentation skills, with an ability to communicate with a range of technical and non-technical team members and other relevant individuals